wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 registry_limit
 --------------

-Specifies a limit on the number of registry values that will be monitored by syscheck.
+Specifies a limit on the number of registry entries that will be monitored by syscheck.
 Registry values created when the database has reached the limit will be ignored.
 This option only applies to Windows.

 .. code-block:: xml